OCLC-Developer-Network/oclc-auth-node/examples/explicitAuthorizationFlow/README.md

-# Explicit Authorization Flow example
+# Explicit Authorization Flow Example

 Explicit Authorization Flow requires a user to sign into OCLC in order to receive an Access Token.